 The Forest Service will receive technical and price proposals (no public

 opening) at Darrington Ranger District, 1405 Emens Ave N. Darrington, WA 98241 no later than 10:00 AM local time on or before September 18, 2017, for the Segelsen Stewardship

 The Segelsen thin is the first project associated with the Darrington

 Collaborative.
-This vegetation project with an aquatic component of road drainage restoration is proposed by the Darrington Collaborative in second growth stands within the N.F.
-Stillaguamish
+This vegetation project with an aquatic component of road drainage restoration is proposed by the Darrington Collaborative in second-growth stands within the N.F.
+Stillaguamish River

-River drainage.
-The project would entail a 70-acre restoration thinning, and a stewardship component of drainage rstoration both in the Segelsen area and in the Clear Creek drainage with upgrade of
+drainage.
+The project would entail a 70-acre restoration thinning, and a stewardship component of drainage restoration both in the Segelsen area and in the Clear Creek drainage with an upgrade of

 road culverts, ditch and surface conditions.

 “EDITORIAL: Darrington, Arlington still winners in many ways”

 “It might sound like a rationalization, but Arlington, Darrington and the Stillaguamish River Valley that connects them didn’t have to come out on top at Wednesday’s announcement of America’s Best

 Communities competition to be winners.”